LineageOS/android_device_xiaomi_gemini/README.md

 Copyright (C) 2016 - The CyanogenMod Project

+Copyright (C) 2017-2018 - The LineageOS Project

 Device configuration for Xiaomi Mi 5
 ==============

-The Xiaomi Mi 5 (codenamed _"Gemini"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 5 (codenamed _"gemini"_) is a high-end smartphone from Xiaomi.

 It was announced in February 2016, in three flavours.
 Release date was April 2016.